1. What is a Struck Off Company?

 7. Can a struck off company be used for illegal purposes?

-If you have concerns that a struck off company is being used for illegal purposes, it is important to report this to the relevant authorities.
+If you suspect a struck off company is being used for illegal activities, report it to the relevant authorities immediately.

 Frequently Asked Questions